 It's Southern tradition to have a little hot sauce with your turnip greens, so be sure to offer guests several brands to choose

 from on the side.

-up to 1 month.
+ahead and freeze for up to one month.

 Photo Jennifer Davick / Styling Sissy Lamerton, Caroline Murphey / Food Styling Marian Cooper Cairns, Angela Sellers